-Looking at Computer Science through an interdisciplinary lens, the library offers numerous business and communication related databases and these databases adequately meet the needs of an undergraduate researcher.
+Looking at Computer Information Systems through an interdisciplinary lens, the library offers numerous business and communication related databases and these databases adequately meet the needs of an undergraduate researcher.
 See Library Table 1.

 The library collection development policy has been and continues to be to provide the core journals and databases for each discipline.
 Reviews of databases and journals are consulted, peer comparisons are conducted, and faculty input on the effectiveness of the resource is critical when considering new databases.
 Funds for new databases and/or journals are then requested, and if granted, they are purchased.
 In fall 2018, the library conducted a journal review project.
 It looked at the approximately 400 print and online journals to which the library subscribes (outside of the journals available through the databases).
-The library determined the annual cost per usage by dividing the annual cost for the journal title by the number of times the journal was used in a year.
-Criteria was established and applied that allowed the library to cancel journals that were not being effectively used.
+The library determined the annual cost per usage by dividing the annual cost for the journal title by the number of times the journals that were not being effectively used.
 This allowed the library to increase journal offerings in needed areas as determined by interlibrary loan data as well as to purchase a large, multi-disciplinary eBook collection.
 More information about the new eBook collection is below.